CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

      https://login.microsoftonline.com/{tenant-id}/adminconsent?client_id={api app id}
      ```

-45. After updating the values, navigate to the URL in a browser tab and sign in with below creadentails.
+45. After updating the values, navigate to the URL in a browser tab and sign in with below credentials.

    * Email/Username: <inject key="AzureAdUserEmail"></inject>
    * Password: <inject key="AzureAdUserPassword"></inject>